-In this project, we aim to design a controller with a deep neural network using reinforcement learning and investigate its robustness to potential mismatch between the physical setup and the mathematical model derived from first principles.
-These models are used as the environments for reinforcement learning, in place of the standard out-of-the-box cartpole environments in the Python Gymnasium package.
+In this paper, our aim is to design a controller with a neural network using reinforcement learning and investigate its robustness to a potential mismatch between the physical setup and the mathematical model derived from the first principles.
+These models are used as reinforcement learning environments, in place of the standard out-of-the-box cartpole environments in the Python Gymnasium package.
 We demonstrate that designing such controllers in a virtual simulation environment with an inaccurate model is not suitable for deployment in a physical setup.
-The organization of this paper is as follows: Section 2 covers the background materials needed to develop the models for simulation, reinforcement learning algorithm used for controller design, as well as the formulas for local sensitivity analysis; Section 3 contains our comparative study of the ``sim2real" gap as observed in the lab; Section 4 is a local sensitivity analysis of the controlled systems along with a region of attraction estimation for the 3 types of controlled systems using a simple Monte Carlo simulation; Appendix contains details of how to derive the models from first principles along with additional figures and tables for completeness.
+The organization of this paper is as follows: Section 2 covers the background materials needed to develop the models for simulation, reinforcement learning algorithm used for controller design, as well as the formulas for local sensitivity analysis; Section 3 contains our comparative study of the ``sim-to-real'' gap as observed in the lab; Section 4 is a local sensitivity analysis of the controlled systems along with a region of attraction estimation for the 3 types of controlled systems using a simple Monte Carlo simulation.